-At Wieand Law Firm, LLC, the best nursing home abuse lawyer advocates diligently for nursing home patients and their families.
+When a family member has been abused, you need the best nursing home abuse lawyer in Philadelphia to advocate diligently for your family member.
 We know the horrifying national statistics – that approximately one in 10 seniors in this country are victims of some form of abuse on a regular basis.
 This includes emotional, physical, and sexual abuse.
 It also includes neglect.

 Many families find it necessary to place their elderly loved ones in nursing homes because they require constant care.
 But it is in these facilities where many elderly abuse victims suffer the abuse.
 The medical conditions they suffer – Alzheimer’s disease, dementia, and other medical conditions – often make them more susceptible to the abuse.

 When you are looking for the best nursing home abuse lawyers in Philadelphia, you might realize there are many different firms available; however, there is only one like Wieand Law Firm, LLC.
 For years we have been helping families protect their rights and defend against abuse and neglect in a nursing home.
 Guided by our extensive experience and determination for getting justice on behalf of the elderly of America, we have successfully recovered millions in damages.
-For a consultation with one of the best nursing home abuse lawyers in Philadelphia, please call us today.
+It is important to seek a consultation with one of the best nursing home abuse lawyers in Philadelphia if you have a case.

 Wrongful Death and Negligence in A Nursing Home

 When you place your elderly loved one in a nursing home, you might naturally expect that they will be in good hands.
 You assume they will be given the care, respect, and support they deserve – especially when you are paying thousands of dollars every month.
 What goes on behind closed doors might be very different from what you can imagine.
-As the best nursing home abuse lawyers in Philadelphia, or at least one of them, we are appalled by data released by the U.S. Medicaid system which suggests 1 in 3 elderly Americans will suffer some kind of abuse or neglect in a nursing home or assisted living facility.
+All of the best nursing home abuse lawyers in Philadelphia are appalled by data released by the U.S. Medicaid system which suggests 1 in 3 elderly Americans will suffer some kind of abuse or neglect in a nursing home or assisted living facility.

 Recognizing the Signs of Abuse